 Introduction

 This is a Web Service API with the primary purpose of sending Rich Communication Service (RCS) messages over the Google RCS for Business (formerly RBM Rich Business Messaging) network.
-Currently, the API contains the basic sending functionality, as well as callback notification of status of messages and callback delivery of incoming messages to a user-defined webhook url.
+Currently, the API contains the basic sending functionality, as well as callback notification of status of messages and callback delivery of incoming messages to a user-defined webhook url, and basic handling of message templates for sending pre-composed messages.

 There are two main advantages of RCS messages over SMS messages.
 First, the messages are "rich" in the sense that they can also contain media (image, video, sound) and certain combinations of media and text known as cards and carousels of cards.
 They can also contain suggestion buttons which can be clicked to generate replies or start actions, like opening a url, calling a number or opening the map at a position.
 Secondly, the messages are always sent from a registered agent, which has been vetted by Google and the user’s operator for use purpose and cannot be easily "spoofed", so that the end-user knows that the message is from a trusted, known source.